mayankysharma/mayankysharma.github.io/content/_index.md

           description: |1-
               * Improving object mapping and reconstruction with a mobile robot using Next-Best-View (NBV) planning, utilizing deep learning and Gaussian splats to predict full models efficiently from partial views without assuming they are centered at the object’s center.

-        - title: Robotics Engineer Intern
+        - title: Computer Vision Engineer Intern
           company: Kick Robotics
           company_url: ''
           location: College Park, USA
           date_start: '2024-02-01'
           date_end: ''
           description: |2-
-              * Working on ROS2 navigation stack for mobile robots.
+              * Developing a autonomous mobile robot to explore and map a warehouse with ORB-SLAM2 pipeline using LiDAR, IMU, Depth Camera, Nvidia Jetson, and ROS2 to monitor carbon monoxide levels..
               * Conceptualized and prototyped advanced electrical circuits for autonomous vehicles, seamlessly integrating sensors, actuators, and control systems, resulting in a significant 15% enhancement in vehicle efficiency.
-        - title: Research Assistant
+        - title: Graduate Student Researcher
           company: Perception and Robotics Group
           company_url: ''
           company_logo: umd-black